Are you ready for an easy no plan meal planning guide?

 “Plan” The Night Before

 The night before, decide what you want to make for dinner the following day.
+This is how the no plan meal planning guide works.

 This is important if you have ingredients that need to thaw.